Cornelia Funke: Early life

-Cornelia Funke was born in 1958 in the town of Dorsten in North Rhine-Westphalia, Germany to Karl-Heinz and Helmi Funke.
+Cornelia Funke was born in 1958 in the town of Dorsten in North Rhine-Westphalia, Germany, to Karl-Heinz and Helmi Funke.
 As a child, she wanted to become an astronaut or a pilot, but ultimately decided to study pedagogy at the University of Hamburg.
 After finishing her studies, Funke worked for three years as a social worker.
 During her social work she focused on working with children who came from deprived backgrounds.
 She had a stint illustrating books, but soon began writing her own stories, inspired by the sorts of stories that had appealed to the deprived children she had worked with.
 She wrote her first story at the age of 28.

 Career

-During the late 1980s and the 1990s, Funke established herself as writer of children's fiction in Germany.
+During the late 1980s and the 1990s, Funke established herself as a writer of children's fiction in Germany.
 Her early work includes two children's series—the fantasy-oriented Gespensterjäger (Ghosthunters) and the Wilde Hühner (C.H.I.X.) line of books.
-Funke's initial success was relegated to her native Germany, but once her novels began being translated into English in 2002, she achieved wider recognition.
-Barry Cunningham, a publisher who was well-known for signing J. K. Rowling and publishing Harry Potter and the Philosopher's Stone in 1997, received a letter from a young bilingual girl who asked why Funke's novel hadn't been translated into English yet.
+Only in 2002 did her novels begin being translated into English.
+Barry Cunningham, a publisher who was well known for signing J. K. Rowling and publishing Harry Potter and the Philosopher's Stone in 1997, received a letter from a young bilingual girl who asked why Funke's novel hadn't been translated into English yet.
 Cunningham sought out Funke and decided to release her novels in English through his newly-formed publishing house, The Chicken House.

 Funke's first book to be translated into English was The Thief Lord, originally published in 2000 as Herr der Diebe.
-The translation, released by The Chicken House in 2002, won widespread acclaim and reached several best-seller lists.
+The translation, released by The Chicken House in 2002, won widespread acclaim and reached several bestseller lists.
 It was later adapted into a feature film of the same name in 2006.

 Another early English translation was Dragon Rider, originally published in Germany in 1997 as Drachenreiter.
-Released in the United States in 2004, it became a massive success, and remained on The New York Times Best Seller list for 78 weeks, reaching number one on the Children's Best-Seller list.
+Released in the United States in 2004, it became a massive success, and remained on The New York Times Best Seller list for 78 weeks, reaching number one on the Children's Best Seller list.
 A sequel, Dragon Rider: The Griffin's Feather, was published over a decade later, in 2017, and a feature film adaptation of the same name was released in 2020.